ldelatte/spc-ansible-collections/core/README.md

 systemctl [--user] enable --now <the_service_name>	, then check with: systemctl [--user] status <the_service_name>
 ```

+You normally will enable at least these services in this order:
+- clamav-clamonacc.service, clamav-freshclam.service, clamd@scan.service, pk-viewer.service

 For the 3 clamav services, you won't have to use the `--user` option.